 To be successful with Facebook Marketing you need to produce the right content.
 I know you spent hours creating that epic 3,000 word post that targets some really good keywords.
 Surely everyone will want to share it.

 Problem is that type of content isn’t going to get very far on Facebook.
-The key to being successful on Facebook all boils down to the headline of your post, the image and the content itself.
+At least it won’t when you’re marketing to new people.
+The key to being successful on Facebook all boils down to the headline of your post and the image and the content itself.
 Luckily you can use different headlines on Facebook than what’s on your website.

 What usually works best on Facebook are image heavy lists, videos and quizzes.
 Look at sites like Buzzfeed, ViralNova, UpWorthy, Distractify, etc.. for some ideas.

 I don’t emulate them exactly, but it helps me come up with headline ideas and types of content that performs well on Facebook.
 And so far it’s working like crazy!